Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 The insurance coverage must be at least $15,000 per year.
 This insurance should cover inpatient care and day surgery, including hospital bills for conditions that may not be work related.

-Thanks for reading!
-We hope this article has helped you understand the process of applying for a S Pass in Singapore.
-With our Payboy payroll & HR software, you can actually set work pass expiry reminders so that you will never miss the pass renewal dates, giving you a peace of mind!
-If you have any questions or would like more information, please don't hesitate to sign up for a demo and we'll be happy to help.
+With our Payboy HR and Payroll software, you can actually set work pass expiry reminders so as not to miss the pass renewal dates, giving you peace of mind!
+If you have any questions or would like more information, please don't hesitate to sign up for a demo and we'll be happy to assist.

 Find out how you can do it all with Payboy